To print or download, click below. When finished, click on the back arrow on the top left of your screen to return to the Church of God site.

 Pastor Jim & Melanie

-Those dealing with severe weather issues
+Those dealing with severe weather issues & cleanup

 Families who have lost loved ones